What are the sources of payments law in your jurisdiction?

 How does the regulation of data in your jurisdiction impact on the provision of financial services to consumers and businesses?

-The main piece of legislation around data is the General Data Protection Regulation (GDPR), which has been incorporated into UK law and tailored by the Data Protection Act 2018 (DPA).
+The main piece of legislation around data is the General Data Protection Regulation (“GDPR”), which has been incorporated into UK law and tailored by the Data Protection Act 2018 (“DPA”).
 As in other jurisdictions within the European Union, the GDPR is an evolution of the previous legislation around data protection and in many ways codifies and puts on a mandatory footing what was already best practice in relation to the treatment of personal data.
 The scope of data covered by the GDPR is broader than under the previous legislation, in ways that are likely to be relevant for a number of fintech business models.
 For instance, GDPR explicitly includes biometric data within the scope of the “personal data” it governs, which is likely to be of relevance to those providing identity verification or authentication services.
-It also includes location data, which may well be relevant to fintech providers that are operating mobile based services.
+It also includes location data, which may well be relevant to fintech providers that are operating mobile-based services.

 Privacy by design and by default

-Among the many other obligations emanating from GDPR around the treatment of personal data, some of the most important for early-stage fintechs to consider are the obligations in Article 25 around data protection be design and by default.
+Among the many other obligations emanating from GDPR around the treatment of personal data, some of the most important for early-stage fintechs to consider are the obligations in Article 25 around data protection by design and by default.
 These entail the building of systems and processes in a way that integrates data protection principles as a matter of technical architecture and process management.
 One aspect of this is ensuring that personal data is stored in such a way that it is only seen by people who really need to see it, using techniques such as data minimisation and pseudonymisation, meaning that having one single repository of all customer data is unlikely to be acceptable.
 Existing large organisations, both within and outside the financial services arena, have had to put a large amount of effort into complying with these requirements; new fintechs have an opportunity to get this right from the outset.

 Transparency and accountability